moon290/chanjuanli.github.io/_pages/more.md

 title: "News"
 author_profile: true
 ---
+- Nov 20, 2019, the demo video of the following paper: **Deep Poetry: A Chinese Classical Poetry Generation System** (AAAI 2020 demo) are available at [here](https://youtu.be/jD1R_u9TA3M).

 - Nov 16, 2019, the code and data of the following paper: **Revision in Continuous Space: Unsupervised Text Style Transfer without Adversarial Learning** (AAAI 2020) are available at [here](https://github.com/dayihengliu/Fine-Grained-Style-Transfer).

 - Nov 11, 2019, the following paper: **Revision in Continuous Space: Unsupervised Text Style Transfer without Adversarial Learning** was accepted to the **AAAI 2020**.